bit-brick/bit-brick-docs/docs/k1_pro/k1_pro-software/peripheral_driver/11-DSI.md

 ![alt text](/pdf/rk/dsi/image-12.png)
 ## 10. Bandwidth

-MIPI DSI 驱动中会自动按如下公式根据不同的工作模式进行带宽的计算，当然在调试过程中也许对计算的结果想做些微调可以通过 DTS dsi 节点下 rockchip,lane-rate 属性进行指定，单位可以是 Kbps/Mbps(D-PHY) 或 Ksps/Msps (C-PHY)。如下带宽计算用例中可以发现，4K@60 的分辨率对于 RK3588 MIPI DSI DPHY 不需要 DSC 也完全可以支持，但 CPHY 会稍微超出本身最大带宽。
+The MIPI DSI driver automatically calculates bandwidth based on the following formulas for different operating modes.
+During debugging, you may want to fine-tune the calculated results by specifying the `rockchip,lane-rate` property in the DTS node under the DSI section.
+The unit can be Kbps/Mbps (D-PHY) or Ksps/Msps (C-PHY).
+In the bandwidth calculation example below, it can be observed that 4K@60 resolution is fully supported by RK3588 MIPI DSI DPHY without DSC, but CPHY slightly exceeds its maximum bandwidth.

 ![alt text](/pdf/rk/dsi/image-13.png)

 ## 11. DSC

-DSC 是 Display Stream Compression 缩写，如下是一个完整的 DSC 系统框图，整个系统为实时工作，未压缩的原始视频像素数据按光栅扫描顺序实时进入编码器并输出比特流，通过显示链路实时传输到解码器，解码器将接收的比特流解码为原始的视频像素数据并送到显示模块显示。从编码器解码输出的图像和输入到编码器前的图像数据信息格式是一样的。RK3588 具有两个 DSC 编码器，可以有效将高分辨率画质内容以低带宽、低延时传输，从而实现MIPI DSI 可以点更高分辨率的画面。
+DSC stands for Display Stream Compression.
+Below is a complete DSC system block diagram.
+The entire system works in real-time, where uncompressed raw video pixel data is input into the encoder in raster scan order and output as a bitstream.
+The bitstream is transmitted in real-time through the display link to the decoder, which decodes the received bitstream into the original video pixel data and sends it to the display module for display.
+The image data format output from the decoder is the same as the input to the encoder.
+RK3588 has two DSC encoders, which can effectively transmit high-resolution content with low bandwidth and low latency, enabling MIPI DSI to drive higher-resolution displays.

 ![alt text](/pdf/rk/dsi/image-14.png)

 ### 11.1 Slice

-DSC为加速编码过程，并减少经过压缩失真，DSC导入界面（slice），将每一帧的画面加以切割，切割出的截面同时进行编码。DSC可支持的截面数有1、2、4、8个，甚至更多的截面数。需要注意的是单位为slice/line，line是指画面成形时以raster-scan顺序为一行的像素。除不同截面数外，DSC也可以使用不同长宽的截面。如下图右上及右下两张图片，同样都是一行4个截面，但右上的图切割为长条形截面，右下的图则切割成较窄的长方形截面。要使用哪一种长宽的截面取决于Source Device及Sink Device DSC支持的截面数以及DSC压缩或解压缩率。
+To accelerate the encoding process and reduce distortion caused by compression, DSC introduces slices, which divide each frame into sections that are encoded simultaneously.
+DSC supports 1, 2, 4, 8, or even more slices per line.
+Note that the unit is slices/line, where a line refers to a row of pixels in raster-scan order.
+Besides different slice counts, DSC can also use slices of varying widths and heights.
+For example, in the images below, both have 4 slices per line, but the top-right image uses long, narrow slices, while the bottom-right image uses shorter, rectangular slices.
+The choice of slice dimensions depends on the DSC capabilities of the source and sink devices and the compression or decompression rate.

-RK3588 DSC0 最多支持 8 slices，DSC1 最多支持 2 slices。
+RK3588 DSC0 supports up to 8 slices, while DSC1 supports up to 2 slices.

 ![alt text](/pdf/rk/dsi/image-15.png)

-当实际显示方案中需要确认RK3588 DSC 是否能否支持某款什么分辨率具有多少Slices DSC时，参考如下公式：
+To determine whether RK3588 DSC can support a specific resolution with a certain number of slices, refer to the following formulas:

 - DSC_8K: `active_slice_num * slice_width <= 960 * 8`
 - DSC_4K: `active_slice_num * slice_width <= 2048 * 2`

 ### 11.2 DSC Encode

-在影像数据压缩之前，图像将由Source Device和Sink Device共同协商都能支持的slice数量进行网格均等切割，以3840x2160为例，假如Source Device和Sink Device DSC都能支持8slices，可以在水平方向均等切割4份，垂直方向均等切割2份，假如DSC encoder有4个独立并行处理影像数据压缩的core组成，这该图的左边切割的8个slice可以分成4组同时并行进行压缩，有效将4k画质内容以低带宽、低延时进行传输。
+Before compressing image data, the image is evenly divided into slices based on the number of slices supported by both the source and sink devices.
+For example, in a 3840x2160 resolution, if both devices support 8 slices, the image can be evenly divided into 4 slices horizontally and 2 slices vertically.
+If the DSC encoder consists of 4 independent cores that process image compression in parallel, the 8 slices on the left side of the image can be divided into 4 groups for simultaneous compression, effectively transmitting 4K content with low bandwidth and low latency.

 ![alt text](/pdf/rk/dsi/image-16.png)

 ### 11.3 DSC Bandwidth

-以4Kp60的分辨率为例子，启用DSC前后 MIPI D/C-PHY 带宽变化如下，使能DSC后，链路带宽可以降到原始带宽数据的三分之一到二分之一。
+Taking 4Kp60 resolution as an example, the bandwidth of MIPI D/C-PHY before and after enabling DSC changes as follows.
+After enabling DSC, the link bandwidth can be reduced to one-third to one-half of the original bandwidth.

 ![alt text](/pdf/rk/dsi/image-17.png)

-下图为RK3588 MIPI DSI 驱动 1440x3120p60 4lanes with DSC 显示模组时，分别测量以原始带宽和原始带宽的三分之一的信号波形。
+Below is the signal waveform measured when the RK3588 MIPI DSI driver drives a 1440x3120p60 4-lane display module with DSC enabled.
+The waveforms show the original bandwidth and one-third of the original bandwidth.

 ![alt text](/pdf/rk/dsi/image-18.png)

 ### 11.4 PPS

-PPS 一共有128 bytes 长度，如下表会描述一些 DSC 系统需要的重要信息：
+PPS (Picture Parameter Set) is 128 bytes long.
+The table below describes some key information required by the DSC system:

-1. DSC 版本；
+1. DSC version;
-2. DSC 压缩编码前的 BPC;
+2. Bits per component (BPC) before DSC compression;
-3. DSC 压缩编码后的 BPP;
+3. Bits per pixel (BPP) after DSC compression;
-4. DSC 压缩编码前输入原始图像的宽高；
+4. Width and height of the original uncompressed image input to the DSC encoder;
-5. DSC 压缩编码的 Slice 宽高。
+5. Width and height of the DSC slice.

 ![alt text](/pdf/rk/dsi/image-19.png)

-### 11.5 实例
+### 11.5 Examples

-#### 11.5.1 何时启用 DSC
+#### 11.5.1 When to Enable DSC

-在具体项目 MIPI DSI 相关的显示方案中何时可以启用 DSC。以下面客户提供的显示模组参数为例说明启用 DSC 条件：
+In specific MIPI DSI display solutions, the conditions for enabling DSC can be determined.
+Below is an example based on the parameters of a display module provided by a customer:

-1. 该模组为一个 DPHY 4 data lanes 接口，最大速率为1Gbps/lane；
+1. The module has a DPHY 4 data lanes interface with a maximum rate of 1Gbps/lane;
-2. 该模组为 Video Burst mode, 原始带宽：1.866Gbps 24 bits RGB 60帧；
+2. The module operates in Video Burst mode, with an original bandwidth of 1.866Gbps for 24-bit RGB at 60fps;
-3. 该模组支持 DSC 1 Slice
+3. The module supports DSC with 1 slice;
-4. 该模组目标速率：676Mbps/lane
+4. The target rate for the module is 676Mbps/lane.

 ![alt text](/pdf/rk/dsi/image-20.png)

-#### 11.5.2 双通道MIPI 如何启用 DSC
+#### 11.5.2 How to Enable DSC for Dual-Channel MIPI

-如下图为客户方案中点一款带DSC功能 2560x2560p120 双 mipi 显示模组，其实现的显示链路框图如下。
+Below is a customer's solution for driving a 2560x2560p120 dual MIPI display module with DSC enabled.
+The display link diagram is as follows:

 ![alt text](/pdf/rk/dsi/image-21.png)